-Rooms and suites are spacious and equipped with mod cons including cable TV, free Wi-Fi and minibar, with slippers and bathrobes provided to help you feel at home.
+Rooms and suites are equipped with mod cons including cable TV, free Wi-Fi and minibar, with slippers and bathrobes provided to help you feel at home.
 Some rooms have street views, others look out over the city and each of the deluxe suites has a balcony with views of the Pacific Ocean.

 The hotel is well located for exploring Valpariaso, a UNESCO World Heritage Site.
-It is in the smart area of Cerro Alegre, close to Paseo Yugoslavo, one of the city's oldest streets, whose attractions include Baburizza Palace, site of the Fine Arts Museum, many fine houses, cafes and restaurants.
+It is in the bohemian area of Cerro Alegre, close to Paseo Yugoslavo, one of the city's oldest streets, whose attractions include Baburizza Palace, site of the Fine Arts Museum, many fine houses, cafes and restaurants.
 You can take the nearby funicular down to Plaza Sotomayor to explore downtown Valparaiso.

 The tasteful decor and period features throughout the hotel are enhanced by a collection of artworks by local and international artists.